top of page

 Thinning fat pads on the bottom of our feet can lead to calluses, as the body tries to compensate for the reduction in padding.
 This can impair our overall walking and balance.

-Changes within the aging foot, often caused by misaligned bone structures and loss of skin elasticity can lead to corns, calluses or cracked heels.
+Changes within the aging foot, often caused by bone structures and loss of skin elasticity can lead to corns, calluses or cracked heels.

 Foot Assessment*